Sheriff: 3 shot dead at Wisconsin auto racing event

 UNION GROVE, Wis.
-(AP) — Three men were shot and killed during an auto racing event on Sunday, a Wisconsin sheriff said.
+(AP) — Three men were shot at point-blank range during an auto racing event in southeastern Wisconsin, but no suspects have been arrested in the killings, a sheriff said.

-Kenosha County Sheriff David Beth said authorities responded to the Great Lakes Dragaway in Union Grove around 7 p.m. after receiving reports about shots being fired.
+Kenosha County Sheriff David Beth said authorities responded to the Great Lakes Dragaway in Union Grove around 7 p.m.
+Sunday after receiving reports that shots had been fired.

-The three men were shot by another man at point-blank range near a food vendor, Beth said at a news conference Sunday night.
-No suspects were arrested and no one else was injured.
+A man shot the three at point-blank range near a food vendor, Beth said at a news conference Sunday night.
+No suspects have been arrested and no one else was injured.

 “They have no idea what happened, what caused this,” the sheriff said after getting a statement from friends of the victims.